madewithkoji/koji-vcc/README.md

 # koji-tools

+The primary function of this package is to generate a consumable configuration for your Koji application, based on the .koji json files in your project.

+## Installation

+`npm install koji-tools`

+## Usage (Client)

+`import kojiTools from 'koji-tools'`

+Use this import in your app's main js file to set up console debugging in development mode.

+`import { config } from 'koji-tools'`

+Import `config` to get access to the values that are set in your VCC's and also to make calls to the backend.

+___

+# koji-tools
 *A simple library for adding koji-specific features to a node project.*
 ## Usage - Frontend
 1. `npm install --save koji-tools` of course!